-Revenues-Revenues were \$1.97 billion for 2023, an increase of \$202.8 million, or 11.5%, compared to the prior year, with 9.1% generated from organic growth.
-The increase was driven by an \$88.4 million increase in Transportation Solutions, an \$82.3 million increase in Building Solutions and a \$32.1 million increase in E-Infrastructure Solutions.
+Revenues-Revenues were \$2.12 billion for 2024, an increase of \$143.5 million, or 7.3%, compared to the prior year.
+The increase was driven by a \$152.8 million increase in Transportation Solutions and a \$4.5 million increase in Building Solutions partly offset by a \$13.7 million decrease in E-Infrastructure Solutions.

-Gross profit-Gross profit was \$337.6 million for 2023, an increase of \$63.1 million, or 23.0%, compared to the prior year.
-The increase was driven by higher volume, an improved project margin mix in Transportation Solutions and an improving supply chain.
+Gross profit and margin-Gross profit was \$426.1 million for 2024, an increase of \$88.5 million, or 26.2%, compared to the prior year.
+The Company's gross margin as a percentage of revenue increased to 20.1% in 2024, as compared to 17.1% in the prior year.
+The increases were driven by the aforementioned higher volume, an improved project margin mix in the E-Infrastructure Solutions and Transportation Solutions segments and the inclusion of the Texas plumbing business acquired in late 2023.

-Gross margin-The Company's gross margin as a percent of revenue increased to 17.1% in 2023, as compared to 15.5% in the prior year.
-The increase in gross margin as a percent of revenue was due to an easing of supply chain challenges starting in the second quarter of 2023.

-Contracts in progress that were not substantially complete totaled approximately 230 at both December 31, 2023 and 2022.
+The number of contracts in progress that were not substantially complete totaled approximately 180 and 230 December 31, 2024 and 2023, respectively.
 These contracts are of various sizes, of different expected profitability and in various stages of completion.
 The nearer a contract progresses toward completion, the more visibility the Company has in refining its estimate of total revenues (including incentives, delay penalties and change orders), costs and gross profit.
-Thus, gross profit as a percent of revenues can increase or decrease from comparable and subsequent quarters due to variations among contracts and depending upon the stage of completion of contracts.
+Thus, gross profit as a percentage of revenues can increase or decrease from comparable and subsequent quarters due to variations among contracts and depending upon the stage of completion of contracts.

-General and administrative expenses-General and administrative expenses were \$98.7 million, or 5.0% of revenue, for 2023, compared to \$86.5 million, or 4.9% of revenue, in the prior year.
+General and administrative expenses-General and administrative expenses were \$118.4 million, or 5.6% of revenue, for 2024, compared to \$98.7 million, or 5.0% of revenue, in the prior year.
+The increase reflects incremental G&A from the Texas plumbing business acquired in late 2023, growth and inflation.

-Other operating expense, net-Other operating expense, net, includes 50% of earnings and losses related to members' interest of our consolidated 50% owned subsidiary, earn-out and other miscellaneous operating income or expense.
+Other operating expense, net-Other operating expense, net, includes 50% of earnings and losses related to members' interest of our formerly consolidated 50% owned RHB subsidiary, earn-out and other miscellaneous operating income or expense.
 Members' interest earnings are treated as an expense and increase the liability account.
-The change in other operating expense, net, was an increase of \$3.8 million during 2023 compared to the prior year.
-Members' interest earnings increased by \$4.4 million during 2023 to \$17.7 million from \$13.3 million in the prior year, as a result of higher revenue and improved margin mix from our 50% owned subsidiary.
+The change in other operating expense, net, was an increase of \$8.6 million during 2024 compared to the prior year.
+Members' interest earnings increased by \$3.2 million during 2024 to \$20.9 million from \$17.7 million in the prior year, and earn-out expense increased by \$5.4 million during 2024 to \$4.8 million compared to income of \$0.7 million in the prior year.

-Interest, net-Interest, net was \$15.2 million in 2023 compared to \$19.7 million in the prior year.
-The decrease is driven by higher interest income due to increased interest rates in 2023 on our growing cash balance, partly offset by continued interest rate increases in 2023 on our Credit Facility and the expiration of our interest rate swap in the fourth quarter of 2022.
+Interest, net-Combined interest expense and income was net income of \$2.4 million in 2024, compared to net expense of \$15.2 million in the prior year.
+The decrease in net expense was driven by higher interest income due to increased interest rates in 2024 on our growing cash balance.